 - A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

-- Health Careers typing test at 45 words/min or better.
+- Typing test at 45 words/min or better.

 - Successful completion of BCA-100 with a grade of B or better.